-SAC School Improvement Funds were used to support faculty in the area of professional development in the amount of \$220.
+SAC School Improvement Funds were used to support faculty in the areas of professional development and materials.

 - 3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.
 Yes - a.
 If the school is not in compliance, describe the measures being implemented to meet SAC requirements.